Everything You Need to Know About Women’s Orgasms

 If you’re looking for a pleasurable way to add depth to your intimate session, foreplay is one of the best ways to increase your time in bed, while encouraging both you and your partner to truly focus and explore one another.
 Whether you set the mood with candles or decide to heighten your senses, foreplay can create a deeper trusting and intimate experience that can prolong your lovemaking session, giving you the direct clitoral stimulation you need enough to have orgasms.

-If all goes well (i.e. no distractions and your partner knows how to stimulate you), an incredible amount of tension builds up in the genital, pelvis, buttock and thigh region- until your body involuntarily releases an intense pleasurable wave known as an orgasm.
+If all goes well (i.e. no distractions and your partner knows how to stimulate you), an incredible amount of tension builds up in the genital, pelvis, buttock and thigh region- until your body involuntarily releases an intensely pleasurable wave known as an orgasm.
 According to Women’s Day, a third of women report that they are unable to achieve orgasm through vaginal intercourse alone.
 Clitoral stimulation is the go-to in order to send you over the edge due to all the nerve endings.
 Having a clitoral and vaginal orgasm can be twice as intense and you get the best of both worlds.
 Though there is still some debate on whether G-spots exists, some women report they can orgasm from this famous erogenous zone through penetration alone.

-Big O Blocker
+Big O blocker

 Just as men are concerned about lasting longer, most women are self-conscious of not being able to achieve an orgasm.
 By focusing on factors such as your appearance and performance, it can be difficult to relax enough to achieve an orgasm.
 Instead, let the erotic sensations between you and your partner register in your mind.
 The Intense Pleasure Gel from K-Y stimulates and intensifies through manual stimulation of the clitoris, and stroking of erogenous zones during foreplay, bringing on warming and cooling sensations.

 By building a foundation of sexual tension in the earlier stages of intimacy, you can significantly impact your orgasm while further enhancing your sexual experience.
-To maximise the pleasure you receive, increase the amount of contact your partner gives your most sensitive parts.
+To maximize the pleasure you receive, increase the amount of contact your partner gives your most sensitive parts.
 Whether it’s from penetration or foreplay, experiment with different techniques to get you there.

 Try something new